Ros Atkins

-Roslyn Atkins (born 1974) is an English journalist and analysis editor for the BBC.
+Roslyn Atkins (born 1974) is an English journalist and DJ who is analysis editor for the BBC.

 He presents Outside Source, Ros Atkins on the week and Ros Atkins on.. on BBC World News and the BBC News Channel.
 He also presents on rotation The Media Show on BBC Radio 4 and News Channel.
 He previously hosted World Have Your Say on BBC World News and BBC World Service radio.

 Early life and education

-Roslyn Atkins was born in 1974 and grew up in Stithians, Cornwall but also lived in Port of Spain, Trinidad and Tobago and Nassau, Bahamas.
+Ros Atkins was born in 1974 and grew up in Stithians, Cornwall but also lived in Port of Spain, Trinidad and Tobago and Nassau, Bahamas.
 He lived in Johannesburg, South Africa, after finishing his studies.

-Atkins was educated at Truro School, a co-educational independent school in Truro in Cornwall, and read history at Jesus College, Cambridge.
+Atkins was privately educated at the co-educational Truro School, in Truro in Cornwall, and went on to study history at the University of Cambridge where he was an undergraduate student at Jesus College, Cambridge.

 Career

 Early career

 Atkins began his career in South Africa where he researched crime prevention and human rights for the Centre for Policy Studies.
 He wrote for the Sunday Independent in South Africa and worked as a DJ in Johannesburg and at the Oppikoppi festival.

 On returning to the UK, Atkins became editor of timeout.com, and contributed to British Airways in-flight radio.

 Atkins continued to DJ, setting up a night at the Brixtonian Havana Club called Sharp in Brixton, south London, and appearing at WOMAD and Fruitstock.